This website places cookies on your device to help us improve our service to you. To find out more, see our Privacy and Cookies statement.

 Information on hospital admissions is also included in the ScotPHO profiles tool, where indicators for patients hospitalised with asthma and children admitted to hospital due to asthma are available for health board, council area, HSC partnership, HSC locality, and intermediate zone.
 Inequalities in asthma patient hospitalisations can also be explored through this tool.

-Chart 1 shows the number of patients admitted to hospital with asthma between 2002/03 and 2021/22.
-Individual patients were only counted once per year.
-Overall asthma admission rates remained relatively stable between 2010/11 and 2019/20.
-A significant drop in the rate occurred in 2020/21 during the COVID-19 pandemic; changes to service provision, reluctance to seek treatment, reduced air pollution, and lower transmission of respiratory viruses during the pandemic period are all potential explanations for the observed reduction.
-Although rates increased slightly in 2021/22, they remain below the rates observed before the COVID-19 pandemic.
+Chart 1 shows the number of patients admitted to hospital with asthma between 2002/03 and 2022/23, split by sex.
+It illustrates that despite females consistently being more likely than males to have asthma-related hospital admission, the gap in admission rates by sex widened in the years leading up to the COVID-19 pandemic.
+A significant drop in the rate then occurred in 2020/21; changes to service provision, reluctance to seek treatment, reduced air pollution, and lower transmission of respiratory viruses during the pandemic period are all potential explanations for the observed reduction.
+Although rates have since increased for both sexes, they remain below pre-pandemic rates.

 Please note: If you require the most up-to-date data available, please check the data sources directly as new data may have been published since these data pages were last updated.
 Although we endeavour to ensure that the data pages are kept up-to-date, there may be a time lag between new data being published and the relevant ScotPHO web pages being updated.